 In a short period of time, VoIP has forever revolutionized the way we communicate.
 Applications in residential, business, and beyond allow for a wide range of capabilities and options that simply weren’t available with older systems.

-In short, Voice over Internet Protocol, is a method for taking analog audio signals, like the kind you hear when you talk on the phone, and turning them into digital data that can be transmitted over the Internet.
-This is an incredibly stripped down, high-level explanation however, so let’s delve deeper into what makes VoIP tick:
+In short, Voice over Internet Protocol (VoIP) is a method for taking analog audio signals, like the kind you hear when you talk on the phone, and turning them into digital data that can be transmitted over the internet.
+This is an incredibly stripped down explanation, so let’s delve deeper into what makes VoIP tick.

 If you are calling a regular telephone number, the signal is then converted back on the other end by switches that are near your terminating phone.
 This is why every call is a local call with VoIP.
 If you are calling another VoIP phone, the extra bandwidth allows for higher-quality audio, and even video and multi-way conference calls.

-Codecs typically vary in sound quality based on computational requirements, available bandwidth, etc. In a cross section of various services, platforms, phones, or other element that contributes to VoIP, one can find various different codecs - each device supports it's own roster of codecs.
-In the event those two devices are communicating, they will negotiate as to which codec(s) will be used to best make a transmission.
+Codecs typically vary in sound quality based on computational requirements, available bandwidth, etc. In a cross-section of various services, platforms, phones, or other elements that contribute to VoIP, one can find various devices, and each device supports its own roster of codecs.
+In the event that those two devices are communicating, they will negotiate as to which codec(s) will be used to best make a clear transmission.